 Millions of elves around the world work for Santa.
 The job of delivering to believers around the world for Christmas morning is a big one that takes all year to prepare for and millions of people around the world to pull off.

 We tell that whole story — every year.
-And we have since 1991.
+We have since 1991.

 SantaUpdate.com is better because we answer questions.
 We don’t create them.
 We engage with parents and kids alike.